Postal addresses: a little history and a lot of photos

 In these instances, the correct county on a postal address is that of the post town, not the location of the village.

 Left: Counter date-stamp in use at Sopley, in Hampshire, correctly displaying the county Dorset for the post town, CHRISTCHURCH.

 There are even instances across the England/Wales and England/Scotland boundaries.
-Small parts of northern Cumbria come under NEWCASTLETON, Roxburghshire; while Gladestry, Powys is under KINGTON, Herefordshire; and Chirbury, Shropshire is under MONTGOMERY, Powys.
+Small parts of northern Cumbria come under NEWCASTLETON, Roxburghshire, while Gretna came under CARLISLE until around 1990 when GRETNA itself became a post town.
+Meanwhile Gladestry, Powys is under KINGTON, Herefordshire; and Chirbury, Shropshire is under MONTGOMERY, Powys.
 The most extreme example is certainly OSWESTRY, Shropshire, whose post town area extends a good distance into mid-Wales – as far as Llanrhaeadr-ym-Mochnant and Lake Vyrnwy.

 Counter date-stamps at